 Twentieth-century literature & evolutionary theory; modernism; film, animation, and media studies; cultural studies; affect theory; gender and sexuality studies; critical animal studies; history of cybernetics.

-ENGL 170W Intro to Literary Study
+ENGL 161W Intro to Narrative

 ENGL 242 Literary History

 ENGL 317 Adaptation Studies

 ENGL 391W Senior Seminar: Between Animals and Art